-Wouldn’t it be nice to have a hot tub in your back garden?
-A place to find sanctuary and relax after a long day of training?
+Wouldn't it be nice to have a spa in your backyard?
+A place to seek refuge and relax after a long day of exercise?

-But did you know that, as an athlete, hot tubs can provide more than just an enjoyable experience?
-Hydrotherapy, also known as hot tub therapy, can also provide amazing health benefits that can contribute to enhanced performance in your sport.
-Alongside a great training program and a nutritious diet, regularly using the hot tub might be just what you need to take your sports game to the next level.
+But did you know that spas for athletes can offer more than just an enjoyable experience?
+Hydrotherapy, also known as spa therapy, can also offer amazing health benefits that can contribute to improved performance in your sport.
+In addition to a great exercise program and a nutritious diet, regular spa use may be just what you need to take your sports game to the next level.

-If you’re an athlete, you are probably more than aware of how important rest and recovery are when it comes to your training.
-You take one or two days off each week to allow your muscles to take a break from your intense regime.
-But you may not have considered using a hot tub as part of your fitness regime.
-However, the hot tub can provide a great addition to your rest days by helping to speed up your recovery and enable your body to fully relax.
+If you're an athlete, you probably know more than anyone else how important rest and recovery are when it comes to your training.
+You take one or two days off each week to give your muscles a break from your intense regime.
+But maybe you haven't thought about using a spa as part of your fitness regime.
+However, the spa can be a great addition to your rest days by speeding up your recovery and allowing your body to fully relax.

-Let’s take a deeper look into how hot tubs work, how often athletes or those who are regularly physically active should be using them, and their many benefits.
+Let's take a closer look at how spas work, how often athletes or people who are regularly physically active should use them, and their many benefits.

-Hydrotherapy involves using water to soothe aching muscles and relax the body to speed up recovery.
+Hydrotherapy involves the use of water to soothe aching muscles and relax the body to speed recovery.
 It can also be used to relieve pain.
-The combination of air, water, and heat provides an incredibly therapeutic effect and it has been used in a number of health conditions and diseases.
+The combination of air, water and heat creates an incredible therapeutic effect and it has been used in a number of health problems and diseases.

-These therapeutic effects are achieved due to the ability of hot water to open up the blood vessels.
-When your body is warm, the smooth muscle around your blood vessels relaxes and vasodilation occurs.
-This enhances the circulation of blood throughout the body, in particular to the skeletal muscles, speeding up their recovery.
+These therapeutic effects are achieved thanks to hot water's ability to open blood vessels.
+When your body is warm, the smooth muscles around your blood vessels relax and vasodilation occurs.
+This improves blood circulation throughout the body, especially to skeletal muscles, accelerating their recovery.

-Hydrotherapy has been around for years.
-It was used by Egyptians, Persians, Greeks, and Romans, who added essential oils and plant extracts to the water to enhance the therapeutic effects of the process.
-It is still used in the modern-day by healthcare professionals, athletes, and the everyday consumer.
+Hydrotherapy has been around for many years.
+It was used by Egyptians, Persians, Greeks and Romans, who added essential oils and plant extracts to water to enhance the therapeutic effects of the process.
+It is still used by healthcare professionals, athletes and everyday consumers.

-Hydrotherapy has been used for several health conditions, including the following.
+Hydrotherapy is used for a variety of health problems, including the following:

 - Rheumatoid arthritis and joint inflammation